tshalvi/SONiC/doc/port-si/port-si-per-speed.md

 Customers want to have complete flexibility and independence between switch vendors and optical cables.
 However, today, if our customers want to have our switches support some module of other vendors, they have to bear long waiting times for a FW release to come out.
-So the goal of this feature is to allow them to take our switches and easily use them interchangeably with other vendors modules, and vice versa.
+So the goal of this feature is to allow them to take our switches and easily use them interchangeably with other vendors' modules, and vice versa.
-Hence, a strategic decision has been made to transition the management of CMIS modules from FW to software SW.
+Hence, a strategic decision has been made to transition the management of CMIS modules from FW to SW.

 </br></br></br></br>